Tales from Los Angeles’ lost French quarter and Southern California’s forgotten French community.

 The first hospital in Los Angeles, St. Vincent's, was (and still is) a Catholic hospital.
 Which, given the city's Spanish roots and large numbers of Catholic Frenchmen in early LA, isn't surprising.

 However, by the late 1850s, LA was becoming a little more diverse.
-Growing numbers of Protestants began to arrive, requiring the founding of the Los Angeles Unified School District in 1853 (before that, only Catholic schools existed, in spite of California becoming a state in 1848).
+Growing numbers of Protestants began to arrive, requiring the founding of the Los Angeles Unified School District in 1853 (before that, only Catholic schools existed, in spite of California becoming part of the United States in 1848).
 Jewish newcomers (most of them German or French) also began to arrive.

 People of all faiths need medical care.
 The Daughters of Charity, to their great credit, never turned away a patient in need, but the town was growing, and St. Vincent's only had so much space.
 The French community decided to see to its own needs.
 On March 1, 1860, thirty-three Frenchmen (and two Italians) met at the French Consulate, under the invitation of French consul Jacques Antoine Moerenhaut (remember the name Moerenhaut; you'll be reading a very long entry about him later).